-The 2021 Action Plan is based on flat CDBG, HOME and ESG funds which is consistent with the recent FY2021 Federal Budget passed last week.
+The 2022 Action Plan is based on flat CDBG, HOME and ESG.
 If grant awards are increased or decreased, the County will make adjustments to these proportional adjustments in each grant category.
 For CDBG, these program categories are Community Projects; County Wide Programs; and Planning/Administration; For HOME and ESG the categories are programs/projects and Administration.

-Hamilton County presents the 2021 Annual Action Plan which outlines the housing and community development needs and objectives for the period of March 1, 2021 to February 28, 2022.
-Programs in the plan are funded through these three grants from the US Department of Housing and Urban Development (HUD); the 2021 Action Plan is based the three grant programs as listed below:
+Hamilton County presents the 2022 Annual Action Plan which outlines the housing and community development needs and objectives for the period of March 1, 2022 to February 28, 2023.
+Programs in the plan are funded through these three grants from the US Department of Housing and Urban Development (HUD); the 2022 Action Plan is based the three actual grant awards as listed below:

-- Community Development Block Grant (CDBG) at \$3,405,749 - HOME Investment Partnership Program (HOME) at \$1,484,5906 - Emergency Solutions Grant (ESG) at \$292,661
+- Community Development Block Grant (CDBG) at \$3,445,055 - HOME Investment Partnership Program (HOME) at \$1,507,700 - Emergency Solutions Grant (ESG) at \$290,496